BioMedical Admissions Test (BMAT)

 The format of the BMAT is detailed below.

-University admission tutors face a range of challenges throughout their application and admission processes.
-One of the key challenges is to identify the right candidate that would not only succeed in the medical course at university, but also flourish in that environment.
-Since all applicants have equally high academic achievements, universities are relying on other indicators of academic achievements.
+University admissions tutors face a range of challenges throughout their institution’s application and admission processes.
+One of the key challenges is to identify the right candidate who would not only succeed in the medical course at university, but also flourish in that environment.
+Since all applicants have equally high academic achievements, universities are relying on other indicators of academic ability.

-The essay written in the Section 3 of the exam will also be made available to the interviewers, for their scrutiny, so expect possible questions during your interview process.
+The essay written in Section 3 of the BMAT exam will be made available to your interviewers, for their scrutiny, so expect questions about this during your interview.

-Familiarity of the examination question styles will give applicants an idea of the time pressure and style of questioning that the applicant will face in the real exam.
+Making yourself familiar with the examination question styles that BMAT uses will give you an idea of the time pressure and style of questioning that you will face in the real exam.

-One way would be to use the free downloadable content from the Cambridge Assessment’s website which lists the previous papers, and is a source of valuable practise.
+One way to achieve this is to use the free downloadable content from the Cambridge Assessment Admissions Testing website, which lists the previous papers, and is a source of valuable practice.

-Furthermore, there are some good books on Amazon that you can buy and practise with.
-Remember, if you are not using those resources, someone else is.
+Furthermore, there are some good books available that you can buy and practise with.
+Remember: even if you are not using those resources, someone else is.

 Anita – Imperial College London